Defining Severe Car Accident Injuries

 - Empower you to stand up for your rights

-This results-driven approach has helped us produce a track record of successful settlements, including a 5 million dollar settlement for a car accident client with burn injuries, and a 775 thousand dollar settlement for a father and son who were seriously injured in a rideshare car accident.
+This results-driven approach has helped us produce a track record of successful settlements.
+These include a 5 million dollar settlement for a car accident client with burn injuries and a 775 thousand dollar settlement for a father and son who were seriously injured in a rideshare car accident.

-Dolman Law Group is committed to securing our injured clients maximum compensation.
-Additionally, we make it a priority to treat them with the respect and dignity they deserve throughout the claims process.
+Dolman Law Group is committed to securing our injured clients' maximum compensation.
+Additionally, we prioritize treating them with the respect and dignity they deserve throughout the claims process.
 For more information on the treatment you can expect from Dolman Law Group, we encourage you to review the testimonials from former clients.

 Contact Dolman Law Group For Help With Your Auto Accident Lawsuit

 Many victims find themselves unsure of which steps to take after experiencing a serious car accident.
-This is especially true for individuals who have sustained injuries and particularly true for those suffering more serious injuries.
-Undoubtedly, victims of a car accident will experience immense physical and emotional stress.
-The last thing on a victim’s mind is contacting a car wreck attorney.
+This is especially true for individuals who have sustained more serious injuries.
+Undoubtedly, car accident victims will experience immense physical and emotional stress.
+The last thing on a victim's mind is contacting a car wreck attorney.

 Parties who may have it in their best interest to take advantage of you include insurance companies or other organizations that may be responsible for damages.
-The sooner you have an auto accident lawyer on your side, the better prepared you’ll be to fight for your rights.
-Give Dolman Law Group a call today at (727) 451-6900 or contact us through our website at any time.
+The sooner you have an auto accident lawyer on your side, the better prepared you'll be to fight for your rights.
+Call Dolman Law Group today at (866) 896-0899, or contact us through our website at any time.